 The cartoon is an updated version of an illustration that I produced in the 1980s for the Guardian newspaper.

 Cartoon about the web of life – and the spider of death.

 Cartoon about the web of life & the spider of death.

 The term “The Web of Life” is generally taken to imply something positive, about the interrelatedness of all living things.
 However, in nature, webs are generally dangerous things, constructed to ensnare prey.
 I like this dichotomy.
 In fact, rather than it pointing out the inappropriateness of the ‘web’ metaphor I think it gets it right, even if it does so inadvertently.

 The cartoon is an attempt to overturn the rather anodyne and pseudo-spiritually reassuring notion of a benevolent web of life, replacing it with a more ambiguous and unsettling notion based on the same metaphor.

 It’s partly about the notion of nature, red in tooth and claw.

-Cartoon about Hell – Mobile phone gets no signal in Hell.
+Cartoon about Hell – no mobile phone signal in Hell.

 Part of the humour of this joke is that people are so reliant on cell phones or mobile phones that the idea of not being able to get a signal is truly terrifying and hellish.

-It’s a cartoon about people’s over reliance on modern technology, without which they feel alienated and cast adrift.
+It’s a cartoon about people’s dependency on and addiction to modern technology, without which they feel alienated and cast adrift.